California Estate Planning and Probate Lawyers and Attorneys

 Your nomination of a guardian could avoid a “tug of war” between well-meaning family members and others.You also might consider transferring assets to a custodian account under the California Uniform Transfers to Minors Act to be held for the child until he or she reaches age 18, 21 or 25.

 Or you might consider setting up a trust to be held, administered and distributed for the child’s benefit until the child is even older.
-You should consult with your estate planning lawyer or attorney to determine the most appropriate course of action depending on your specific circumstances.
+You should consult with your California estate planning lawyer or attorney to determine the most appropriate course of action depending on your specific circumstances.
 (Back to the Top)

 11. When does estate planning involve tax planning?

-Estate taxes are imposed upon estates that have a net value of $2 million or more starting in 2011.
+Estate taxes are imposed upon estates that have a net value of $5 million or more starting in 2011.
 For deaths that occur in 2010, the estate tax will disappear completely.

 For estates that approach or exceed these amounts, significant state and federal estate taxes can be saved by proper estate planning with a qualified California estate planning lawyer or wills and trusts attorney, usually before your death or, for couples, before one of you dies.